 It’s so much fun you won’t be able to stop!
 No previous printing knowledge is necessary to print multiple gorgeous, multi-hued textures for your collages, sketchbooks, and greeting cards.
 Use household objects and supplies found in your pantry.
 After a ten min demo, spend the rest of your time experimenting with colors, techniques and layering.
 Learn how to create and reuse your own durable gel plates.
 Leave with a treasure trove of resources.
-Saturday, February 23, from 9-12 pm.
+Taught on Saturdays.
+Choose either March 17 or April 7, from 9-12 pm.
 Register here.

 Portraiture Basics Workshop at the Richmond Art Center

 Set yourself up for success in portraiture, using the media of your choice.
 Learn how to analyze and “block” the structure of a skull to get a likeness, mix flesh tones, observe and paint facial features, and maintain key value relationships as you complete your portrait.
 We’ll spend 10-12 reviewing key concepts with demonstrations, and after a lunch break begin the guided painting of a live model until 4 pm.
 No fume-producing substances can be used. $75, plus a small amount for the model’s fee payable at the workshop.
-Taught on a Sunday in March 2019 from 10-4 pm, the actual date is TBA.
+Taught on Sundays.
+Choose March 10 or April 28, from 10-4 pm.

 Landscape Plein Air at the Richmond Art Center